NBISweden/data-submission-documentation/ENA/BGE-Astagobius-angustatus/README.md

     * *"BGE wants us to upload the assembly for Astagobius, which I guess means that they want the reads uploaded as well.
 However, it should be marked as draft!
 This is what Christian writes: "Could you please upload the draft genomes and make them public?
 Additionally, it would be helpful to include a label in the BioProject description indicating the draft nature of these genomes, rather than referring to them as BGE or using other terminology."*
     * In practice I'm guessing that we remove the BGE label/keyword on study level and instead add 'draft', but not sure about the description/abstract part.
         * Done for both the so far private assembly study (also included draft in title) as well as for the public raw data study
+* Status note 2025-03-07: work is still done on the assembly, but has lower priority than the more promising species.
+The bioinformatician will let me know when to submit the assembly and if HiC also should be submitted.

 ### Register umbrella projekt